MobilityData/gbfs/gbfs.md

 ### Auto-Discovery
 Publishers should implement auto-discovery of GBFS feeds by linking to the location of the `gbf.json` auto-discovery endpoint.
  * The location of the auto-discovery file should be provided in the HTML area of the shared mobility landing page hosted at the URL specified in the URL field of the `system_infomation.json` file.

  * This is referenced via a _link_ tag with the following format:
       * `<link rel="gbfs" type="application/json" href="https://www.example.com/data/gbfs.json" />`
     * References:
       * http://microformats.org/wiki/existing-rel-values
       * http://microformats.org/wiki/rel-faq#How_is_rel_used
+ * A shared mobility landing page may contain links to auto-discovery files for multiple systems.
 ### Localization
 * Each set of data files should be distributed in a single language as defined in system_information.json.
 * A system that wants to publish feeds in multiple languages should do so by publishing multiple distributions, such as: